Elev8+ logo Elev8+ Trading

 What Is a Liquidity Sweep?
 (The Trap)

-• The Trap: Price pushes *just* beyond a major high/low to trigger stops.
+• The Trap: Price pushes just beyond a major high/low to trigger stops and retail breakout traders.

 • The Turn: Once the stops are eaten, price aggressively reverses.